 Wearable Technology – Fashion Brands And Wearable Tech

 The fashion world started to show increasing interest in wearable tech and, in 2014, with the assistance of a solar manufacturer called Pvilion, Hilfiger launched a pair of “Solar Powered” jackets, for men and women.

 The “Solar Powered” jacket has an array of water-resistant, flexible solar panels that snap on and off, to collect solar power for charging your gadgets.
-A cable runs to a battery pack located in one of the front pockets, which in turn has a dual USB port so that you can charge two devices at once.
+A cable runs to a battery pack located in one of the front pockets and a steel-frame backpack, which in turn has a dual USB port so that you can charge two devices at once.